wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Base-Delta-Immediate-Compression.markdown

 Tags also contain a three-bit field decsribing one of the eight compression schemes the line is encoded with.
 The size of a compressed line need not be explicitly stored, since compressed sizes can be derived from the compression type (a simple hardware lookup table suffices).

+The unified data slot is managed using a simple algorithm.
+A bit vector indicates whether a segment is currently in-use.
+On a line fetch or write back from upper levels, the hardware circuit first compresses the line, determines the after-compression size (round up to match segment size), and then check the bit vector for a consecutive run of n free segments, where n is the compressed size.
+If this could be found, then bits in the bit vector are set for all n segments, and the index of the starting segment is stored in the tag.